What Needs Attention Right Now

 -

-Exceptions surfaced, not hidden Stuck items, breached thresholds, and capacity gaps are highlighted the moment they occur, not discovered hours later.
+Exceptions surfaced, not hidden Stuck items, breached thresholds, and capacity gaps are highlighted the moment they occur, not discovered hours later during a manual review.

 -